0xFC963F18DC21/parsley-debug-jvmui/README.md

 ## Usage with SBT

 Currently, this is not being uploaded to a library repository like Maven or SonaType.
-Therefore, JitPack is currently the best way to include this in your SBT build:
+Therefore, [JitPack](https://jitpack.io/) is currently the best way to include this in your SBT build:

 1. Ensure that Parsley `v4.0.0` or higher is added as a dependency in your project.
 2. Add `resolvers += "jitpack" at "https://jitpack.io"` to your project settings in `build.sbt`.
-3. Finally, add `libraryDependencies += "com.github.0xfc963f18dc21" % "Parsley-GUI-Debugger" % "master-SNAPSHOT"`
+3. Finally, add `libraryDependencies += "com.github.0xfc963f18dc21" % "Parsley-GUI-Debugger" % "VERSION"`
-   to the same project's settings in `build.sbt`.
+   to the same project's settings in `build.sbt`, where `VERSION` is the tag you want to use.
+   If you want the bleeding edge updates, use `master-SNAPSHOT` as the version.

 You will end up with something like: